Leaving nothing to chance, China increases security, social control before Congress

 China's ongoing clampdown on cyberspace has seen WhatsApp, the messaging service run by Facebook, periodically unavailable in the past few weeks, while certain gifs using images of President Xi Jinping cannot be posted to group chats on messenger app WeChat.

-China's cyber watchdog on Monday also imposed the largest possible fines of 100,000 yuan (US$15,110) on tech giants Tencent Holdings Ltd, Baidu Inc and Weibo Corp for failing to censor online content.
+China's cyber watchdog on Monday also imposed the largest possible fines of 100,000 yuan (11,204.01 pounds) on tech giants Tencent Holdings Ltd, Baidu Inc and Weibo Corp for failing to censor online content.

 MOVIE RELEASE DELAYED